 Side Note: I still remember those almost idyllic days in Kuala Lumpur, Malaysia.
 I’d sit in front of the telly and laugh my heart out as I ironed my clothes.
 It was very therapeutic for me.
-And I absolutely fell in love with ironing then. – Jade
+And I absolutely fell in love with ironing then. – Vanessa

 I hate doing chores cure #5: Set a cleaning timetable.

 There’s something about a deadline that just forces you into action.

 If you’re like me, the sound of that ticking timer might just encourage you to work faster.

 Stick your timer with you when you’re on the move to clean and declutter.